 ⭐️ BONUS: Get my cold weather resin tips

-What if you’ve mixed your epoxy resin for several minutes and it’s not clear?
+What if you’ve mixed epoxy resin for several minutes, and it’s not clear?

 Resin turning or staying cloudy is never a good thing.
-There are a few reasons why this happens.
+Read up on the reasons where your resin is cloudy.

 I thought my epoxy resin was completely mixed, but when I checked later, it was sticky.
 What happened?